jdepew88/install_traefik_compose/README.md

 ### How It Works

-- The `setup_traefik_docker_compose.sh` script prepares the host environment, sets up Traefik, and has the configuration files to work with Cloudflare.
+- The `setup_traefik_docker_compose.sh` script prepares the host environment, sets up Traefik, and has the configuration files prepated from traefik to work with Cloudflare.

 ## Contributing